Geodesic geometry of 2+1-D Dirac materials subject to artificial, quenched gravitational singularities: Solvable manifolds with curvature singularities

 We can see from this formula that for $\alpha>1$, all geodesics with $\sin\beta_0 \neq 0$ are bound for these manifolds.
 This allows to solve for $\beta(t)$ and $r(t)$: \bsub \esub where $c_1$ is a constant determined by the $t \rightarrow 0$ limit.
 We see from Eq.~(\ref{IsotropicPowerlawGeodesicClosedForm}) that $r(t)$ approaches zero in an $\alpha$-dependent power law for $\alpha > 1$, and that the asymptotic angle of approach to the singularity is only dependent on $\theta_0$, $\phi_0.$ This is depicted in Fig.~\ref{IsotropicPowerLaw2Figure}.

-This model allows us to understand how isotropic singularities can capture geodesics.
+This model allows us to see explicitly how time-dilation allows isotropic singularities to capture geodesics despite conservation of energy.
 The pure isotropic model is described by a Hamiltonian system in terms of the affine parameter [Eqs.~(\ref{IsotropicGeodesicHamiltonianSystem}) and (\ref{IsotropicGeodesicPotentialEnergy})].
 For the isotropic power-law model $\gamma(r) = 1/r^{2\alpha}$, we have the conservation law

 where $l = r^2 (d \theta / d s)$ is the angular momentum.
 For $\alpha < 1$, the effective radial potential diverges to $+\infty$ as $r \rightarrow 0$, and no trajectories cross the singularity.
 For $\alpha > 1$, the effective potential diverges to $-\infty$, and all trajectories cross the singularity.
 This all agrees with the closed form solution for null geodesics, Eqs.~(\ref{IsotropicPowerlawGeodesicClosedFormBeta}) and (\ref{IsotropicPowerlawGeodesicClosedFormR}).
 While Eq.~(\ref{IsotropicPowerLawCentrifugalBarrier}) implies that the kinetic term diverges when a geodesic crosses a singularity, this is only with respect to the affine parametrization; time dilation effects overwhelm that divergence and when parameterized in terms of global coordinate time $t$, the geodesics slow and asymptote to the singularity.